Medical fitness review

 Periodic medical reporting

-The Medical Compliance and Assessments department may require you to provide periodic medical and/or vision reports to monitor your medical condition and driving record.
+The Medical Compliance and Assessments Program may require you to provide periodic medical and/or vision reports to monitor your medical condition and driving record.
 This is only necessary if you have a medical condition that may worsen over time and affect your driving ability in the future.

 For commercial drivers (Class 1, 2, 3 or 4), Manitoba applies national standards that require you to provide mandatory medical reports according to age as follows:

 Class 1, 2, 3, 4